NIMBY

 - Frame Termination: Kills running frames when locking due to user activity

 RQD NIMBY runs as part of the RQD process and requires no user interaction.
-It’s enabled by default on workstations when RQD is configured with the OVERRIDE_NIMBY
+It’s enabled by default on workstations when RQD is configured with the OVERRIDE_NIMBY setting.

 CueNIMBY (Manual Control + Notifications)